CAR ACCIDENT WINTER DRIVING CRASH LAWYER

 At the Rochlin Law Firm, our experienced car accident lawyers have handled hundreds of MN injury cases.
 Once the crash has happened, it is too late to do anything about it other than to make sure everyone is treated fairly by the insurance company and their rights are protected.
 Therefore, getting people the appropriate insurance compensation is the primary focus of our Minnesota top rated auto accident attorneys.
 Of course, we also encourage our friends to do everything possible to avoid the car accident to begin with.

 Here are some tips from the MN State Patrol our car accident attorneys came across regarding winter driving and icy roads to avoid a car crash.

 WINTER DRIVING TIPS FROM MN STATE PATROL – CAR ACCIDENT LAWYERS

 While summer months are the deadliest on Minnesota roads, wintertime leads to the most crashes.
 Slippery or icy roads post safety risks and hazards.

 Stay safe while on the road in the winter:

 - Avoid unnecessary travel if conditions are too poor.

 - Buckle up, and make sure child restraints are secured tightly.
-It is recommended to use bulky clothes and blankets on top of the child restraint harness, not beneath, to ensure harness restraints fit properly.
+Bulky clothes and blankets go on top of the child restraint harness, not beneath, to ensure harness restraints fit properly.